AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Overview

-\textbf{Actions:} \begin{itemize} \item $a_X$---access X where X is the memory address accessible by the attacker.
-As the attacker, the agent can access a cache line of address X, and observe a hit/miss. \item $a_v$---trigger victim.
-The attacker can trigger the victim's secret access; the victim accesses $addr_{secret}$, which potentially changes the cache state. \item $a_{gY}$---guess that the value of $addr_{secret}$ is $Y$ where Y is chosen from address accessible by the victim, and end the current episode. \end{itemize} \textbf{Observations:} When the agent takes $a_X$ (access X) above, the cache implementation conducts the memory operation, i.e., looks up the address X in the cache, returns the latency of the access, and updates the cache state.
-For $a_v$ (trigger victim), the environment uses the $addr_{secret}$ of the current episode and lets the cache simulator access $addr_{secret}$.
+\textbf{Actions:}\begin{itemize} \item $a_X$---access X where X is the memory address accessible by the attack program.
+As an attacker, the agent can access a cache line of address X, and observe a hit/miss. \item $a_v$---trigger the victim program.
+The RL agent can trigger the victim program's secret access; the victim program accesses $addr_{secret}$, which potentially changes the cache state. \item $a_{gY}$---guess that the value of $addr_{secret}$ is $Y$ where Y is chosen from the addresses accessible by the victim program, and end the current episode if sending one secret, or change the value of $addr_{secret}$ if sending multiple secrets in one episode, as shown in Autocorrelation and ML-based detection in Section~\ref{sec:bypass}. \end{itemize} \textbf{Observations:} When the agent takes $a_X$ (access X) above, the cache implementation conducts the memory operation, i.e., looks up the address X in the cache, returns the latency of the access, and updates the cache state.
+For $a_v$ (trigger victim program), the environment uses the $addr_{secret}$ of the current episode and lets the cache simulator access $addr_{secret}$.
 With this environment, the agent can explore attacks using a combination of actions.